Updated August 2026

 |---|---|---|---|---|---|

-The Basic plan is free with 300 minutes per month and the Copilot for live note-taking, which is the same minute cap as Otter Free but with the deal-intelligence layer included.
-Premium is $19 per user per month on annual billing and unlocks 10,000 minutes per year, all CRM integrations, the multi-language transcription engine (covers 35+ languages including Spanish, French, German, Mandarin and Japanese) and the cross-call insights dashboard.
-Business and Enterprise are custom-priced and add SSO, custom data retention and the Laxis API.
+The Basic plan is free with 300 minutes per month and the Copilot for live note-taking, which is the same minute cap as Otter Free.
+Premium is $15.99 per user per month and unlocks 2,000 transcription minutes per month, unlimited conversation storage, the AI Writer with 40+ pro templates, AI Chat, and keyword tracking with conversation insights.
+Laxis advertises a 20 percent discount for yearly billing, but does not publish the discounted per-month figure on the pricing cards.
+Pricing change, verified August 2026: the CRM integrations have moved off Premium and now sit on the Business plan at $29.99 per user per month, which also lifts transcription to unlimited.
+Earlier versions of this guide listed Premium at $19 per user per month with CRM sync and 10,000 minutes per year included, and listed Business as custom-priced; all three are out of date.
+Enterprise remains custom-priced and adds SSO, custom data retention, 120+ language support and the Laxis API.
 Where Laxis clearly beats Otter head-to-head: the CRM sync is structured rather than transcript-only, BANT and MEDDIC fields are auto-extracted, and the cross-call search lets a manager ask "which deals mentioned the budget objection this quarter" in plain English.
 The trade-offs are real, though, and we cover them honestly in the cons.

-Pros: sales-first design with auto-populated CRM fields, BANT and objection extraction included on Premium, native HubSpot/Salesforce/Pipedrive sync, Laxis Copilot drafts follow-up emails from each call, multi-language transcription, free Basic plan with 300 minutes per month, cross-call deal-intelligence dashboard.
+Pros: sales-first design with auto-populated CRM fields, native HubSpot/Salesforce/Pipedrive sync, Laxis Copilot drafts follow-up emails from each call, multi-language transcription, free Basic plan with 300 minutes per month, AI Writer with 40+ pro templates and keyword tracking on Premium, cross-call deal-intelligence dashboard.

-Cons: CRM sync needs a one-time setup pass to map fields properly — budget about 30 minutes per CRM the first time you connect it; the use case is narrower than Otter, so if most of your meetings are not sales conversations you will pay for features you do not use; the free tier is less generous than Fathom Free for individual users since Fathom has no minute cap.
+Cons: as of August 2026 the CRM integrations require the Business plan at $29.99 per user per month, so the $15.99 Premium tier no longer covers the workflow most readers come here for; CRM sync needs a one-time setup pass to map fields properly, budget about 30 minutes per CRM the first time you connect it; the use case is narrower than Otter, so if most of your meetings are not sales conversations you will pay for features you do not use; the free tier is less generous than Fathom Free for individual users since Fathom has no minute cap.

 Editor's pick.
-Start on the free Basic plan to test the Copilot and CRM sync on a few real sales calls — you can decide whether to upgrade once you see the deal-intelligence dashboard fill in.
+Start on the free Basic plan to test the Copilot and the summary quality on a few real sales calls, then price the Business plan if you need the CRM sync, which moved off Premium in 2026.

 This is a roundup of Otter alternatives, but the honest answer for a meaningful share of readers is that Otter is still the right tool.
 If most of your meetings are internal team standups, lectures, podcast interviews, journalist interviews or client meetings that do not need to land in a CRM, Otter is hard to beat.
 The OtterPilot meeting bot is one of the most stable in the category, speaker identification is accurate, conversation search across your library is fast, and the live transcription view in the Otter app is genuinely good for taking notes during the call.

 Otter Free includes 300 minutes of transcription per month with a 30-minute cap per conversation, the OtterPilot bot, basic AI summaries and three imported audio files lifetime.
-Otter Pro is $16.99 per user per month annual ($20 month-to-month) and lifts the cap to 1,200 minutes per month with a 90-minute conversation limit, plus advanced search and 10 imports per month.
-Business is $30 per user per month and unlocks 6,000 minutes per month, four-hour conversations, admin features and unlimited imports.
+Otter Pro is $16.99 per user per month month-to-month, or $8.33 per user per month on annual billing, and lifts the cap to 1,200 in-app recording minutes per month with a 90-minute meeting limit, plus advanced search and 10 imports per month.
+Business is $30 per user per month month-to-month ($19.99 annual) and unlocks unlimited transcription minutes, four-hour meetings, admin features and unlimited imports.
 Where Otter still wins: general-purpose transcription quality, the strongest live note-taking experience in the category, and a price point that is competitive with Fathom Premium and well below Fireflies Business.

 Pros: best-in-class general transcription, stable OtterPilot meeting bot, strong speaker identification, live note-taking interface, fast cross-meeting search, generous 300-minute free tier, mobile app for in-person meetings.